thiagopnobre/my_environment/README.md

 See what each script do:

-    * intall-dependencies.sh - Install nodejs(required for some plugins), git(version control) and build-essential
+    * intall-dependencies.sh - Install git(version control) and build-essential

     * install-environment.sh - Install a python environment with pip, ipython, virtualenvwrapper and pytest